Toroweap Overnight Photo Tour

 - What to Bring: You’ll need to bring any personal toiletries and medications.
 All participants should have a headlight (or flashlight).
 Don’t forget some warm clothes and a hat.
 It’s also a good idea to bring a water bottle (makes things like brushing your teeth much easier).

 - Food/Water: We will provide food and beverages on this trip.
 A hot meal will be served for dinner.
-Breakfast will include coffee/tea and a selection of cold and warm food choices.
-Please let us know if you have any dietary restrictions.
+Breakfast will include coffee/tea and there is a selection of cold and warm food choices.
+Please note: We are unable to accommodate special dietary needs on our campouts.
+If you have food allergies, or dietary restrictions, we ask that you bring your own meals.
 We will have a water container you can use to refill any water bottles.

 - What to Wear: Check the weather forecast prior to coming on the trip (search for Kanab, UT on Weather.com).
 If the temperatures are cold, bring warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
 Even when it’s warm outside, the temperature can drop quickly after the sun sets.
 If rain, wind, or snow are in the forecast, bring a rain jacket, a warm hat, and gloves.
 We recommend wearing sturdy closed-toe footwear in due to the uneven terrain and sand.